Purdue vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 9

 Purdue vs. Alabama Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup on several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup listed at individual sportsbooks.

 |Favorite